Bryan Forbes: Personal life

 In 1951 he married Irish actress Constance Smith, and the couple travelled to Hollywood in the early 1950s.
 Forbes soon returned to the UK; he and Smith divorced in 1955.
 Forbes went on to marry actress Nanette Newman the same year.
 It was popularly believed that Roger Moore was their best man, but Newman denied this on the Alan Titchmarsh Show in 2011.
-The couple had two daughters: journalist Sarah Standing, who is married to actor John Standing, and television presenter Emma Forbes.
+The couple had two daughters: journalist Sarah Standing, who is married to actor John Standing; and television presenter Emma Forbes.

-Forbes was diagnosed with multiple sclerosis in 1975, while working on The Slipper and the Rose; he remained in remission which he attributed to cutting out gluten and taking vitamins and oil of primrose, together with Newman's care.
+Forbes was diagnosed with multiple sclerosis in 1975, while working on The Slipper and the Rose; he remained in remission, which he attributed to cutting out gluten and taking vitamins and oil of primrose, together with Newman's care.
 However, he revealed in a 2012 interview that it had been a misdiagnosis.
 He continued his acting, directing and screenwriting career into the early 1990s, and was still publishing novels in the 2010s.

-Forbes died at his home in Virginia Water, Surrey, on 8 May 2013 at the age of 86, following a long illness.
-Newman-Forbes survives him.
+He lived in Virginia Water, Surrey where he ran a bookshop in the 1960s.
+The shop never made a profit, but he thought "it was 'right' to have a bookshop in his local village".
+Forbes died at his home in Virginia Water on 8 May 2013 at the age of 86, following a long illness.
+His wife survives him.

-Journalist and former Spectator editor, Matthew d'Ancona, a friend of the Forbes family, said: "Bryan Forbes was a titan of cinema, known and loved by people around the world in the film and theatre industries, and known in other fields, including politics.
+Journalist and former Spectator editor Matthew d'Ancona, a friend of the Forbes family, said: "Bryan Forbes was a titan of cinema, known and loved by people around the world in the film and theatre industries, and known in other fields, including politics.
 He is simply irreplaceable and it is wholly apt that he died surrounded by his family."
 Film critic Mark Kermode wrote: "Once had the fan-boyish pleasure of telling Bryan Forbes how much I loved [The] Stepford Wives.
 He was charming and self-effacing.
 A great loss."